 What a great combination as well - beets and carrots.
-Not only do you get variety in color, but great complimentary flavors.
+Not only do you get variety in color (learn why different colors are GREAT for you in my phytonutrient post!), but great complimentary flavors.
 Beets have this subtly sweet and earthy flavor that goes so well with the also subtly sweet carrot.
 If you are a bit iffy on beets, this is a great beginner recipe to try out your taste buds on something new.

 Not a fan of either beets OR carrots?
 Well...that makes me a little sad.
 BUT - this recipe is VERSATILE!
 Swap out for any sturdy squash or vegetable!
 Try butternut squash, acorn squash, sweet potato, russet potato, or cauliflower!
 The combinations are nearly endless...and if you cut your vegetables into consistent pieces, the cooking time and temperature should stay the same and give you great results.

 What do you like to do with your roasted vegetables?
 Great as a side dish, fantastic as a salad topper - especially if you have leftover roasted vegetables!

 4 Whole Carrots

 2. Cut tops off beets and carrots.
 Using a vegetable peeler, peel the outside of the beets and carrots.

 4. Chop carrots into coins, no more than ½ inch thick.
 If carrots are very large, you may need to cut in half lengthwise first, then cut into ½ inch pieces.